RobWar-code/congo-animals/README.md

 checking for the email field and in order to ensure fields are completed.

 ## Development Documentation
-Development documentation is contained in text files in the local doc folder.
+Development documentation is contained in text files in the local doc folder, including a running log of work arising (work-log.txt).
+Also present is the analysis for the project (project-analysis.txt)

+## Systems Testing
+Each of the active features has been tested systematically.
+Resizing/media features were also tested for each page and section using the browser console ami.responsivedesign.is website.

+Notes on testing and fixes are recorded in doc/systems-testing.txt.

+The code has also been checked online:
+    HTML - W3C HTML Checker
+    CSS - W3C, Jigsaw CSS Checker

+The site was tested on the following browsers:
+    Opera
+    Firefox
+    Chrome
+    Edge

 ## Deployment
 Deploy from GitHub as follows:
     From the congo-animals repository